cesar-douady/open-lmake/doc/src/overview.md

 so there is never any reason to have any kind of recursive invocation, open-lmake can handle the whole project flat.

 By robust, we mean that open-lmake guarantees that if a job is not rerun, then rerunning it would lead to the same content (or a content that is equally legal).
-This includes automatic capture of so called hidden dependencies (i.e. dependencies that are not explicitly stated in the rules, e.g. include files).
+This includes automatic capture of so called hidden deps (i.e. deps that are not explicitly stated in the rules, e.g. include files).

 We also mean that open-lmake, as any software, it may have bugs.
 Such bugs can lead to crashes and to pessimistic behavior (a job is rerun while it was not necessary).